PRO-SPECT: Probabilistically Safe Scalable Planning for Energy-Aware Coordinated UAV-UGV Teams in Stochastic Environments: Numerical Evaluations

 \subsection{Comparison to Branch and Cut}

 Table~\ref{tab:bnc} compares PRO-SPECT against Branch and Cut, which returns the global optimum for \eqref{eq:problem}.
 Due to the NP-hardness of \eqref{eq:problem}, Branch and Cut computation time grows exponentially with $n$, limiting its applicability to very small $n$.
 In contrast, PRO-SPECT achieves competitive mission times at a fraction of the computation cost.
+The optimality gaps in expected mission time are 20.8\%, 10.7\%, and 5.7\% for $n=2,3,4$, respectively.